CharacteristicMappingMethod/cmm-turbulence/README.md

 3) Prepare the execution of the code on your local machine:

-   Folder structure:
-   - rename the wanted src-version to 'src', this will be the working directory of the program

-   Checking initial conditions:
-   - Check grid_scale and fine_grid_scale in /src/main2d.cpp to work with your GPU memory
-   - Change mem_index in /src/simulation/cudaeuler2d.cu to work with your GPU memory
-   - Set the initial condition in /src/main2d.cpp and ???
-(I forgot the second position)
+   Initialize files:
+   - clone the repository to your machine, all code is located in the Cuda-CMM folder

    Makefile:
    - Change the -arch flag in the make-file to match your GPU architecture.
 This specifies the name of the NVIDIA GPU architecture that the CUDA files will be          compiled for.
+Further information regarding the architecture can be found at 'https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#gpu-feature-list'.
+Chose a version matching your architecture name.
-   - compile the code in a shell by changing into it and running 'make' check for further errors, if not listed, please provide them as an issue right with the given error stack
+   - compile the code in a shell by changing into the directory and running 'make' or 'make all' check for errors, if not listed, please provide them as an issue along with the given error stack

+   Checking initial conditions:
+   - Check grid_scale and fine_grid_scale in Cuda-CMM/src/main2d.cpp to work with your GPU memory
+   - Change mem_index and mem_RAM in Cuda-CMM/src/simulation/cudaeuler2d.cu to your maximum GPU memory. mem_index defaults to 1024.
+   - Change Nb_array_RAM in Cuda-CMM/src/simulation/cudaeuler2d.cu to match your CPU memory in Gb.
+Recommended is a value of half your maximum RAM.
+   - Set the initial condition in Cuda-CMM/src/main2d.cpp and Cuda-CMM/src/grid/cudagrid2d.h

    Running the code:
    - Run the code in a shell by executing 'SimulationCuda2d.out'